website Translator

 • Women = 65.81 - (0.1847 x pulse rate beats/min)

-For an evaluation of the athlete's VO2 max select the gender, enter the "step test pulse rate" and then select the 'Calculate' button.
+For evaluating the athlete's VO2 max select the gender, enter the "step test pulse rate", and then select the 'Calculate' button.

 Target Group